SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson.md

 ## Testing Integration from OSG to your HPC cluster
 ### Login to submit node

-Once the hosted infrastructure is setup, log in to the submit node:
+Once we've told you that the hosted infrastructure is setup, log in to the submit node:
 {:class="in"}

 ~~~